, ,

 One reason why corn snakes are so popular is because of their extreme diversity in color and appearance.
 Breeders are constantly coming up with new variations and varieties (morphs) of color.

 Snakes should then be left at this temperature for a month.
-During all this time, the snakes will not be fed at all.
+During all this time, pet owners will not fed the snakes at all.
 After mating, the female lays about 12 to 24 eggs, which will be left in the incubator for 65 days.

-The Corn Snake is not a large snake, but it is very active, so it needs a medium-size glass aquarium, longer than it is tall.
+The Corn Snake is not large, but it is very active and loves to explore and climb, so it needs a medium-sized glass aquarium, longer than it is tall.
 A medium glass aquarium with dimensions of 120x60x60 centimeters is ideal for this snake.
-When small, the Corn Snake can be kept in a larger jar.
-Depending on the size, you will pay around $125 or more for a glass aquarium.
+When small, baby Corn Snakes are usually kept in a larger jar.
+Depending on the size, you will pay around $125 or more for a glass aquarium as the corn snake’s enclosure.

 You might also like our articles about the cost of a tarantula, iguana, or chameleon.

 Indoor or outdoor lawn carpet is another substrate variant.
-Gives a pleasant appearance to the vivarium environment.
+Gives a pleasant appearance to the vivarium environment the snake requires.
 Unfortunately, when it gets dirty, it must be changed, washed, and dried.
 That’s why it would be best to have two pieces to keep rotating.
 Depending on the size, expect to pay $10 to $32 for a reptile mat.

-Corn snakes will have a lot to gain from a temperature gradient in the aquarium.
-This gives them the ability to thermoregulate, aid digestion, and can help maintain a strong immune system.
-They thrive in the same temperature range as humans, between 70°F and 87°F. It is necessary to provide a “hot spot” inside where the snake can warm up.
-You can purchase a heat bulb that costs around $4 or a heat pad for around $17.
+Corn snakes need to be heated as they will have a lot to gain from a temperature gradient in the aquarium.
+This gives them the ability to thermoregulate, aid digestion, and helps maintain a strong immune system.
+They thrive in the same temperature range as humans, between 70°F and 87°F. It is necessary to provide a “hot spot” in a portion of the enclosure, where the snake can warm up.
+You can purchase a heat lamp that costs around $4 or a heating pad for around $17.

-A food of adequate size is one that is not more than 1.5 times the width of the snake’s body.
-Corn snakes eat mice and small rats, generally 1-2 animals a week.
+A food of adequate size is not more than 1.5 times the width of the snake’s body.
+Corn snakes eat both dead and live food, like mice and small rats, generally 1-2 animals a week.
 They like to hunt and feed, so it is best to use live or recently killed and thawed prey.
 Frozen rodents are sold online and you can purchase them in bulk quantities at prices of $0.35 to $1.30.

 It is important to mention that not all vets handle exotic animals and it may be hard to find one close to you.
 So, you should budget anywhere between $820 and $1,300 as emergency funds in case your snake gets sick.

 It is very important to keep the snake’s aquarium clean.
-A special cleaner for it can cost around $15.
+The enclosure needs to be cleaned with a special cleaner that can cost around $15.

 Important things to consider